 The annual CPSA Conference takes place in Cape Town.
 During the conference a row breaks out between Harrison and Bunting which results in Harrison’s expulsion from the Party for 6 months.

 As official delegate for the CPSA, La Guma travels to Brussels for the first international conference of the League Against Imperialism.
 A member of the delegation is African National Congress (ANC) President Josiah Tshangana Gumede.
 During his trip, he visits Russia where he meets with Bukharin, the leading person in the Comintern.

 The CPSA has a successful demonstration together with the ANC, attended by 5000 people.

-February, The outcome of the meeting between La Guma and Bukharin is a new draft resolution sent back to South Africa “suggesting” the CPSA adopt a new slogan: “An independent Native republic as a step towards a workers’ and peasants’ government”.
-This leads an upsurge in membership of Africans in the Party.
+The outcome of the meeting between La Guma and Bukharin is a new draft resolution sent back to South Africa “suggesting” the CPSA adopt a new slogan: “An independent Native republic as a step towards a workers’ and peasants’ government”.
+The slogan was later incorporated in the new programme of the Communist Party of South Africa at its conference held at the Inchcape Hall, Johannesburg.
+The full slogan read: ‘An independent native South African republic as a stage towards a workers’ and peasants’ republic, with full equal rights for all races, black, coloured and white’.[i]
+This leads to an upsurge in membership of Africans in the Party.